renaudwangler/ib-labs/msms030fr/lab10e1.md

 1. Leave your Edge browser and all its tabs open and proceed to the next task.

 ## Task 2 - Creating Sensitivity Labels using the Purview portal
-Holly has decided to test creating sensitivity labels using both the Microsoft Purview portal and Windows PowerShell.
+Dominique has decided to test creating sensitivity labels using both the Microsoft Purview portal and Windows PowerShell.
 In this task you will use the Microsoft Purview Portal for this portion of your test.
 1. On **LON-CL1**, you should still be logged in as the **Administrator** with a password of **Pa55w.rd**.
-1. In your Edge browser, you should still have a tab open for the **Microsoft 365** homepage and the **Microsoft 365 admin center** and you should still be logged in as Holly Dickson.
+1. In your Edge browser, you should still have a tab open for the **Microsoft 365** homepage and the **Microsoft 365 admin center** and you should still be logged in as Dominique Dickson.
 	Select the **Microsoft 365 admin center** tab.
 1. In the **Microsoft 365 admin center**, select **Show all** in the left navigation pane and then under **Admin centers**, select **Compliance**.
 1. In the **Microsoft Purview** portal, in the left-hand navigation pane, select **Information protection** from the **Solutions** group.